nktnet1/rt-stack/README.md

 1. Start a local postgres instance, e.g.
     ```sh
+    # Remove --detach to run it in the foreground
     docker compose -f ./packages/db/postgres.local.yaml up --detach
     ```
     If you use use an external database, modify the `POSTGRES_URL` in your `.env` file accordingly.